apple/swift-nio-transport-services/README.md

 If your project is set up as an Xcode project and you're using Xcode 11+, you can add NIO Transport Services as a dependency to your Xcode project by clicking File -> Swift Packages -> Add Package Dependency.
 In the upcoming dialog, please enter `https://github.com/apple/swift-nio-transport-services.git` and click Next twice.
 Finally, make sure `NIOTransportServices` is selected and click finish.
 Now will be able to `import NIOTransportServices` in your project.

-You can also use SwiftNIO Transport Services in an iOS project is through CocoaPods:
+You can also use SwiftNIO Transport Services in an iOS project through CocoaPods:

     pod 'SwiftNIO', '~> 2.0.0'
     pod 'SwiftNIOTransportServices', '~> 1.0.0'